 \section{Variance of the R-VGAL posterior densities for various Monte Carlo sample sizes}

 In this section, we study the effects of increasing the number of samples $S$, for estimating the expectations in the variational mean and precision matrix updates, and $S_\alpha$, for estimating the gradient of the log-likelihood on the R-VGAL posterior estimates.
-The results are obtained using the simulated logistic data in Section~\ref{sec:logmm} and the \uppercase{polypharmacy} dataset in Section~\ref{sec:realdata} of the main paper.
+The results are obtained using the simulated logistic data in Sect.~\ref{sec:logmm} and the Polypharmacy dataset in Sect.~\ref{sec:realdata} of the main paper.
 Similar results are obtained for other datasets.
-For all simulations in this section, we use the R-VGAL with variational tempering algorithm in Section~\ref{sec:tempering} with $n_{temp} = 10$ observations and $K = 4$ tempering steps per observation.
+For all simulations in this section, we use the damped R-VGAL algorithm in Sect.~\ref{sec:damping} with $n_{damp} = 10$ observations and $K = 4$ damping steps per observation.